Types of Strip Heaters

 - Mica: These heaters feature a high temperature oxidation metal sheath and high grade mica insulation resistant to moisture and high temperatures.
 Nickel/Chromium resistance wire evenly wound provides for uniform and reliable heat distribution.
 These heaters also are versatile because they come in many shapes, sizes and termination options which channel heaters do not.
 Also mica heaters can be manufactured with holes in them to fit your needs.
 The temp that these heaters can withstand is up to 900F.

 - Mineral Insulated: The MI heater is a thin, responsive heater that uses the most advanced heater construction techniques.
 A nickel-chromium element wire is embedded in it.
-Mineral insulated heaters are medium heat heater and are the same as mica strip heaters.
-These heaters can withstand temperature reaching 1400F.
+Mineral insulated heaters are medium heat heaters and are mica strip heaters.
+These heaters can withstand temperatures reaching 1400F.

 - Channel: Channel Heaters consist of a helically wound resistance coil evenly strung through specially designed ceramic insulators.
 These heaters can get extremely hot; however, they come in one width and one shape.
 The channel heater can withstand 1100F and is still extremely durable.